dietercastel/SAE/README.md

 ##Features
 - Centralised session authentication on ALL routes except "/" plus those specified in the `excludedAuthRoutes` option.
 - Using Mozilla's [node-client-sessions](https://github.com/mozilla/node-client-sessions) to enable REST services.
-- [Cross-site Request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection to use in combination with Angular.js (works without ANY configuration).
+- [Cross-site Request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection to use in combination with AngularJS (works without ANY configuration).
 - Protection against a subtle JSON vulnerability (described [here](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/))
 - [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) support to be configured manually in a file or to be used in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express).
 - Disabeled x-powered-by header.